top of page

 Relative Clauses with Prepositions

 Relative clauses can include prepositions to give more information about a noun.
 When a preposition is used, the relative pronoun comes after the preposition.
-The preposition determines the case of the relative pronoun.
+The preposition decides the case of the relative pronoun.

 Examples: